hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 Most of the comments on the internet regarding our Iceland tour said that we'll probably starve and that it's insane to carry so much food with us.
 One of the comments directly said that we're going to die.
-We had to do some compromises and had to leave our every-day comfort zone, whereby we noticed, that variety is something very valuable and very much underestimated in our normal life.
+We had to do some compromises and had to leave our every-day comfort zone and noticed, that variety is something very valuable and is very underestimated in our normal life.

 > "There's a pretty good chance you are going to die with that plan."
 > <small>A reddit.com user</small>